French

 Breadth Requirements: Society and its Institutions (3)

-This course is designed for students who aim for a career in teaching French as a second language or who wish to apply academic learning in a professional context, build their network, and explore potential career paths.
-It introduces recent methods and approaches and includes a significant experiential learning component in partnership with local school boards and private schools.
+This internship course is designed for students who aim for a career in teaching French or who wish to apply academic learning in a professional context.
+Students will complete 36 hours of experiential learning by connecting pedagogical methods, concepts, and approaches taught in the classroom to applied teaching opportunities with education-based organizations.
+These might include local school boards, independent schools, tutoring centres, community centres, and libraries.
+Students will have the opportunity to apply theoretical knowledge in the real-world and gain practical experience in a French language context.
 This course welcomes the participation of students who are fluent French speakers or whose command of the French language is equivalent to near-native proficiency.

 Breadth Requirements: Creative and Cultural Representations (1)